 The cloud provider does everything else.
 When handling resource scaling, they make it automatic and flexible.
 Organizations are responsible for paying for only the resources they use, as well as when resources are used by applications.
 If organizations aren’t using resources, there’s no cost.
 Therefore, there’s no need for pre-provisioning or over-provisioning for storage or computing.

 Serverless computing provides business agility because it makes it possible to create an environment whereby there are continuous developmental improvements.
 When organizations become agile enough for rapid decision-making, agility occurs and will lead them to success.
 Companies utilizing serverless computing to achieve DevOps will ultimately achieve greater agility.

 Experience Changes Regarding IT

 Organizations will also find that serverless computing doesn’t end with a path toward DevOps.
 It also leads to changes regarding IT, as well.
 For example, companies will be viewing the cloud differently.
 What that means is, because serverless computing relies heavily on the cloud, many long-standing IT roles will be redefined.
 Examples of these roles include architects, engineers, operations, and so on.

 Traditional IT roles in a serverless computing world become less important.
 However, if that IT professional has a good working knowledge of the cloud and platforms, that becomes more important.
 That means this professional can accomplish more with the platform in comparison to a developer with expertise regarding their specialty, making it essential for organizations to have IT professionals who are skilled regarding the cloud.

 According to Grand View Research, “The global DevOps market size is expected to reach USD 12.85 billion by 2025.”
 These statistics demonstrate the rising adoption of cloud technologies, digitation of enterprises to automate business processes and soaring adoption of agile frameworks.
-These statistics also point out how, when IT teams improve; it enhances the efficiencies regarding operations.
+These statistics also point out how, when IT teams improve, it enhances the efficiencies of operations.